-The attacker aims to correctly characterize ne individuals in the expression dataset among nv individuals in the genotype dataset.
-In order to correctly characterize an individual, given the individual’s expression levels, the attacker should predict the genotypes for a set of selected eQTLs correctly such that the predicted set of genotypes are not shared by more than one individual, i.e., the predicted genotypes can be matched to the correct individual.
-In other words, the joint frequency of the set of predicted genotypes should be 1nv.
-Equivalently, if the genotypes contain at least log2(nv) bits of information, the individual is vulnerable to characterization of his/her phenotypes.
-Following this idea, we quantify the leakage of individual characterizing information (ICI) from a set of correctly predicted variant genotypes using the frequencies of the genotypes in the population (Fig. 3).
-ICI can be interpreted as a quantification of how rare the predicted genotypes are.
-The attacker aims to predict as many eQTLs as possible such that ICI for the predicted genotypes is at least log(nv).
-ICI can also be interpreted as the number of rare SNP genotypes that an individual harbors.
+ICI can be interpreted as the total amount of information in a set of variant genotypes that can be used to pinpoint an individual in a linking attack.
+This quantity depends on the joint frequency of the variant genotypes.
+For example, if the set contains many common genotypes, they will not be very useful for pinpointing individuals.
+On the other hand, rare variant genotypes would give much information for linking.
+Thus, the information content of a set of genotypes is inversely proportional to the joint frequency of the variant genotypes.
+We utilize this property to quantify ICI in terms of genotype frequencies (Online Methods, Fig 3).

-In order to quantify the (correct) predictability of the eQTL genotypes from expression levels, it is necessary to uniformly estimate predictability for a list of eQTLs.
-Although ρ is a measure of predictability, it is computed differently in different studies and there is no easy way to combine these correlation values when we would like to estimate the joint predictability of multiple eQTL genotypes.
-We will utilize the exponential of negative conditional entropy of genotypes given gene expression levels for measuring predictability, which we denote with π (Fig. 3).
-In the case of high predictability, the conditional entropy is close to 0 (very small randomness left in the genotype distribution).
-Taking the exponential of negative of the entropy converts the entropy to average probability of correct prediction of the genotype, which is close 1, indicating high predictability (Online Methods).
+For a set of variants, π measures how predictable genotypes are given the gene expression levels.
+Since genotypes and expression levels are correlated, knowledge of the expression enables one to predict the genotype more accurately than predicting genotype with no knowledge.
+In order to quantify the predictability, we use an information theoretic measure for randomness left in genotypes, given gene expression levels (Online Methods, Fig. 3).
+Although the reported correlation coefficient is a measure of predictability, it is computed differently in different studies and there is no easy way to combine and interpret the correlation coefficients when we would like to estimate the joint predictability of multiple eQTL genotypes.

 We first considered each eQTL and evaluated the genotype predictability versus the characterizing information leakage.
 We use the GEUVADIS dataset as a representative dataset for this computation.
 We computed, for each eQTL, average π and average ICI over all the individuals (Fig. 4a).
-Most of the data points are spread along the diagonal: The eQTL variants with high major allele frequencies have high predictability and low ICI and vice versa for eQTL variants with lower major allele frequencies (Fig. 4b).
+Most of the data points are spread along the anti-diagonal: The eQTL variants with high major allele frequencies have high predictability and low ICI and vice versa for eQTL variants with lower major allele frequencies (Fig. 4b).
 This is expected because the genotypes of the high frequency variants can be predicted, on average, easily (most individuals will harbor one dominant genotype) and consequently does not deliver much characterizing information and vice versa for the eQTLs with smaller major frequency alleles.
-The eQTLs with high correlation (Fig. 4b) deviate from the diagonal, compared to shuffled data (Fig. 4c), with high ICI and high predictability, which will be targeted by an attacker.
+The eQTLs with high absolute correlation (Fig. 4b) deviate from the anti-diagonal, compared to shuffled data (Fig. 4c).
+These eQTLs have high ICI and high predictability.